BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 <img src="img/illust_hash.png"></img>
 Current features are all based on illustration tags, rather than illustration itself.
 So next step, we can apply computer vision method, such as ResNet or AlexNet.
+### make it more interactive
+Most of the page is just representing the data or image, And make it a little bit boring。 Some Interactive elements can be add to attract visitors.
 ### Handle Synonymous Tags
 There are many synonymous tags in our data.
 However, the PCA algorithm can't tell if two tags hane the same meaning.
 For example, following four tags all refer to the same character.
 <img src="img/synonymous_tags.png"></img>